szilagyiabo/angular-workshop/README.md

 </p>
 ```
 This will tell us, how is the weater today.
 It's a little dummy so far, but will be smarter soon. :)
-Now add this *weater-box* to our application!
+Now add this *temperature-box* to our application!
 Open up the *app.component.html* file, and add the following line to the end of the file:
 ```html
 <app-temperature-box></app-temperature-box>
 ```